Curb Bits Explained

 The term Grazing Bit was developed when cowboys needed a bit that their horse could use for grazing in their bridle.
 It has swept-back shanks that mitigate the leverage – softening it.
 However, the fact that the shanks are bent back shortens the signal time.
-They are already several degrees into the 45 degree swivel that gives time to your reins.
-They engage more quickly and should be used by intermediate riders whose aids are well developed.
+They are already several degrees into the 45 degree angle that adds time to your reins.
+Reins engage more quickly and should be used by intermediate riders whose aids are well developed.

 Snaffle Bit to Curb Reverse

 When a horse changes from a snaffle bit to a curb bit and is asked to change his direction using neck reining techniques, the bit will be very confusing.
 A significant amount of training using simultaneous rein cues will be necessary to avoid your horse “reversing” the cues.
 (When the reins on the neck side of a curb bit are laid against the neck to cue the turn, that rein is shortened – actually feeling to the horse like he should turn into the short rein.)
 That “reversing” effect must be overcome if you want to move to a one-handed curb bit.